MyeongHaHwang/github.io/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This is research blog for Bioinformatics & Deep Learning
 </p>

+Myeong-Ha Hwang

 Ph.D Student in Bio and Brain Engineering at Korea Advanced Institute of Science and Technology (KAIST)